Spa town: Australia

 There are mineral springs in the Central Highlands of Victoria.
 Most are in and around Daylesford and Hepburn Springs.
-Daylesford and Hepburn Springs call themselves 'Spa Country' and the 'Spa Centre of Australia'.
+Daylesford and Hepburn Springs call themselves "Spa Country" and the "Spa Centre of Australia".

 In Queensland, many towns have mineral springs created by artesian bores into the Great Artesian Basin, often the only or primary water supply to the towns.
 Some of these towns had periods of popularity as spa towns, including Ararmac, Barcaldine, Dalby, Helidon, Innot Hot Springs, and Muckadilla, mostly in the late 1800s and early 1900s when mineral spas were believed to cure various medical conditions.
 However, the remote locations of most of these towns made them expensive to visit and only small-scale spa facilities developed there.
-Helidon, a day trip from Brisbane by car, was more successful, particularly with growing owernship of cars after World War II.
+Helidon, a day trip from Brisbane by car, was more successful, particularly with growing ownership of cars after World War II.
 However, concerns about radioactivity and bacterial contamination resulted in the Helidon Spa falling into disuse by 1994.
 Many towns in Queensland continue to provide bathing facilities fed by hot springs, but these are promoted as relaxing holiday activities rather than as medical treatments.